Rodger Bumpass: SpongeBob SquarePants

 Bumpass is best known to present-day viewers as the voice of Squidward Tentacles and various incidental characters on the Nickelodeon animated comedy series SpongeBob SquarePants.
 When he auditioned for the role in 1999, the character notes he received highlighted Squidward's prominent nose, which inspired him to give the character the iconic "nasally" sounding voice.
-He has also voiced provided the voice of other characters such as Squidward's mother.
+He has also provided the voice of other characters such as Squidward's mother.
 Bumpass has also voiced Squidward in the SpongeBob film series, spinoff shows and video games.

 Many of the show's crew praise Bumpass for his performance and similitude to the character.
 Tom Kenny called Bumpass "brilliant" and has stated that "when he goes apoplectic as Squidward while recording, his head turns red, and you're afraid he's going to have an embolism."

 In 2012, Bumpass received a Daytime Emmy Award nomination for his role as Squidward.

 The show had its 20th anniversary in 2019.
 In celebration, a television special was aired, titled "SpongeBob's Big Birthday Blowout".
 One scene includes each of the show's main characters' voice actors portraying live-action versions of their characters.
-While not the first SpongeBob SquarePants episode that blended animated sequences with live-action characters, this is the first time that the characters' voice actors have all been in a live-action scene together.
+While not the first SpongeBob SquarePants episode that blended animated sequences with live-action characters, this was the first time that the characters' voice actors have all been in a live-action scene together.

 Personal life

 On July 27, 2019, Bumpass married Angela VanZandt, with whom he attended high school 50 years prior.

-Bumpass is an avid collector of SpongeBob memorabilia and believes he has one of the biggest collections in the world.
+Bumpass is a collector of SpongeBob memorabilia and he claims to have one of the biggest collections in the world.

 In February 2022, Bumpass received a special tribute at the Arkansas State Capitol.
 The Arkansas Senate passed Resolution 25, recognizing his accomplishments for his iconic voice work as Squidward.
 The moment was made even more memorable when he responded in character, delivering the University of Arkansas "Woo Pig Sooie!" cheer.
 In September of that same year, Bumpass was inducted into the Arkansas Walk of Fame in Hot Springs.